Suggested kitlist

 • Printed material for teaching well baby checkups

-• For Eddie, and his wife & kids; Dvd’s, candy, video tapes and sewing stuff for Mary Tulcey (These are friends of ours who live in Punta Gorda)
+• For Eddie, and his wife & kids; Dvd’s, candy, video tapes and sewing stuff Oscar’s family.
+(These are friends and guides who help us.)

 1. Eliud says: